10 Reasons to Take Up a Creative Hobby

 10 | Hobbies are fun and rewarding.

 In one of my economics classes, we were taught that the higher the risk, the greater the return.
-But that’s not the case for hobbies at all.
+But that’s usually not the case for hobbies.
 The only real risk is going overboard and spending more money than you have on a hobby.
-Aside from that, you don’t have much to lose when picking up a hobby, but lots to gain.
+Aside from that, you don’t have much to lose when picking up a hobby but lots to gain.
 They’re meant to be fun and stress-free with room for mistakes (or happy accidents).